Tornadoes – What They Are, How They Form, And Their Main Characteristics

 As it touches the ground, debris and dirt sucked up by the tornado will form the visible funnel formation we all know so well.
 (Tornadoes can actually be invisible, but more on that in the next section).

 Here, the Great Plains further contribute to creating this ideal environment, as the relatively flat landscape allows these two air masses to collide and form supercells.
-The resulting thunderstorms and unstable atmosphere is the perfect recipe for tornadoes to develop.
+The resulting thunderstorms and unstable atmosphere are the perfect recipe for tornadoes to develop.

 Characteristics Of A Tornado